Roger J. Hamilton: Social entrepreneurship

 Hunger Project.
 The organisation has been the foundation for various humanitarian projects including the Global Volunteer Network, StepUp Foundation and Buy1Give1, commonly now known as B1G1.
 In 2007, XL Group became a Charter Member of the United Nations Global Contract and in 2008 Hamilton was invited to be a member of the Clinton Global Initiative for his commitment to social entrepreneurship.
 In 2020, United Nations Global Compact Singapore invited Hamilton to speak on SME Strategy Series at their annual summit.

 Controversy

 In 2006 XL Results Foundation had allegations of unfair conduct and that it was an outright scam, resulting in legal cases in Singapore.
-On 24 March 2008 the allegations were retracted and settled.
+On 24 March 2008 some of the allegations were retracted and settled.